-Another way to check whether a phone number is tied to a curbstoning scheme is to call the number, ask about "the car," and see if the seller says, "Which car?"
-That's a clue multiple used cars are linked to that number and the so-called private party might be a curbstoning scammer.
+A great way to check whether a phone number is tied to a curbstoning scheme is to call the number and ask for details about "the car for sale," and see if the seller says, "which car?"
+This is a clue that multiple used cars are linked to that number and the so-called private party might be a curbstoning scammer.

 Things Curbstoners Won't Let You Do

 Reputable car dealers have offices and keep records to meet government requirements.
 These auto dealers sell vehicles by using practices that provide consumer protection.
-Curbstoners don't work that way.
-Watch out for curbstoner behavior, such as refusing to accept your check or money order.
-By insisting you pay cash, there's less of a paper trail and the scammers can avoid paying sales and income tax.
+Curbstoners do not work that way.
+Watch out for typical curbstoner behavior, such as refusing to accept your check or money order.
+By insisting you pay cash, the curbstoner generates less of a paper trail for the transaction and they can avoid paying sales and income tax.

-In these illegal car sales, curbstoners won't give you maintenance records that match the car or let you get an independent inspection.
-These items reveal dangerous damage, shoddy repair work, or failure to repair.
-People who sell vehicles from salvage illegally may not let you obtain Carfax reports because vehicle history reports show when vehicles are purchased from auction sales.
-If a seller doesn't show you the title, or you can't verify that a seller's name on their driver's license matches the name on the title, you might be involved in a curbstoning scam.
+People who sell vehicles from salvage illegally may not let you obtain a Carfax report because vehicle history reports will show that the vehicle was purchased from a salvage auction sale.
+If a seller does not allow you to view the title, or you can not verify that the seller's name on their driver's license matches the name on the title of the vehicle, you might be involved in a curbstoning scam.

-If you think you're a victim of curbstoning or that an auto dealer is pretending to be a private party seller to avoid their legal obligations, seek legal advice from an attorney as soon as you can.
-You might have a civil claim against the seller or car dealership and can recover any money you spent.
-Report the facts to your local law enforcement department or the Department of Motor Vehicles, as they may want to investigate possible criminal charges.
-Taking these steps can protect you and the car-buying public from danger and fraud.
+If you think you have become a victim of curbstoning or you believe an auto dealer is pretending to be a private party seller to avoid their legal obligations, seek legal advice from an attorney as soon as you can.
+You may be successful in filing a civil claim against the seller or car dealership and may be able to recover any money you lost.

 If everything checks out, make your best deal, write the check, and drive away happy.